CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 pod 'CocoaLumberjack', '~> 1.0.7'
 ```

 The point is that developers can easily keep track of newer versions of dependencies, by simply running `pod install` again, which they might otherwise do less if they had to change everything manually.
-CocoaPods uses a less stringent form of Semantice versioning in that it will not force you to use X.Y.Z, you can use X.Y versions.
+CocoaPods uses a less stringent form of Semantic versioning in that it will not force you to use `X.Y.Z`, you can use `X.Y` versions.

 ### CocoaPods Versioning Specifics